 Missouri S&T offers a number of graduate certificates that are designed to appeal to those working professionals who are interested in furthering their education and who seek the knowledge to understand and contribute to an emerging area of their professional lives.
 Once admitted to a certificate program, the student must complete four of the designated courses (total of 12 credit hours); at least three courses (nine credit hours) must be taken from Missouri S&T. The student must have a cumulative GPA of 3.0 or higher in these four courses (12 credit hours) in order to receive a graduate certificate.
 Students admitted to a graduate certificate program will have non-degree student status, but will earn graduate credit for the courses they complete.
-If the four-course sequence is completed with a grade of B or better in each of the courses taken, the student, upon application, will be admitted to the M.S. degree program sponsoring the graduate certificate.
+If the four-course sequence is completed with a grade of B or better in each of the courses taken, the student, upon application, will be admitted to the master's degree program sponsoring the graduate certificate, provided that all other program prerequisites and admission requirements are met.
 The certificate courses taken by students admitted to the M.S. program will apply toward their master’s degree.
 Courses taken for a specific certificate cannot be counted toward an additional certificate.
 Those courses, however, may be used on an in-progress master's program.
 An additional four courses (12 credit hours) sequence is required for each subsequent certificate.
 Once a graduate degree has been awarded, any courses used on that program of study cannot be used for additional certificates, unless the student was admitted into the graduate certificate program prior to completion of the graduate degree program.

 Up to three credit hours of the courses 5000 or 6000 are allowed as part of all Missouri S&T graduate certificate programs.
 In order for a 5000/6000 course to be included in a graduate certificate program, a determination must be made by the offering department(s) that the focus of the 5000/6000 course is academically aligned with the general focus of the graduate certificate for which it is being used.
 The 5000/6000 course must be supervised by a full member of the graduate faculty and a letter grade (A, B, C, or F) must be assigned each time a 5000/6000 course is taken for the purpose of completing a graduate certificate.
 In determining whether the graduate certificate program has been successfully completed for the purpose of entry into a graduate degree program, grades received in 5000/6000 courses will be considered in the same manner as grades received in lecture courses.